Introduction

 The closing stage involves finalizing the Sale and Purchase Agreement (SPA), and arranging the payment through a secure method like an escrow service.
 Your M&A advisor, working in tandem with your legal team, ensures all these steps are completed smoothly and in your best interest.

 Throughout these stages, your M&A advisor plays a pivotal role.
-They help prepare the teaser and Info Memo, ensuring they are both compelling and accurate.
-They manage the Q&A process, helping you respond to queries in a way that maximizes perceived value.
-Moreover, they guide negotiations, leveraging their market knowledge and experience to secure the best possible terms.
+They help prepare the teaser and Info Memo to ensure both are compelling and accurate.
+They manage the Q&A process to help you respond to queries in a way that maximizes perceived value.
+Finally, they guide all negotiations, leveraging their market knowledge and experience to secure the best possible terms.

 Post-sale considerations